snipav1/checkpwned/README.md

 # checkpwned

-This script will verify if an email or an email list is pwned via haveibeenpwned.com api and send an email to target email or email list.
+Checkpwned will verify if an email or an email list is pwned via haveibeenpwned.com api and send an email to target email or email list.

 Setup Instructions: